threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 ##  What is a video sharing platform?

-Since the early 2010s, with the increasing prevalence of technology and the Internet in everyday life, video hosting services have served as a portal to different forms of entertainment (comedy, games shows, games, or music), news, documentaries and educational videos.
-Content may be user-generated / amateur clips or commercial-level products.
-The entertainment industry uses this medium to release music, videos, movies and television shows directly to the public.
-Video hosting services are becoming more & more popular, especially with the explosion in popularity of blogs, internet forums and other interactive pages.
-The mass market for camera phones and smartphones has increased the supply of user-generated videos.
+- Since the early 2010s, with the increasing prevalence of technology and the Internet in everyday life, video hosting services have served as a portal to different forms of entertainment (comedy, games shows, games, or music), news, documentaries and educational videos.
+- Content may be user-generated / amateur clips or commercial-level products.
+- The entertainment industry uses this medium to release music, videos, movies and television shows directly to the public.
+- Video hosting services are becoming more & more popular, especially with the explosion in popularity of blogs, Internet forums and other interactive pages.
+- The mass market for camera phones and smartphones has increased the supply of user-generated videos.

 ##  Why is video sharing getting popular?

-Traditional methods of personal video distribution, such as making a DVD to show to friends at home, are unsuited to the high volume of camera phone clips.
-In contrast, current broadband Internet connections are well suited to serving video shot on mobile phones.
-Since most people do not operate web servers (as this requires a specific knowledge of how to do this), video content hosting has become a high-demand offering.
+- Traditional methods of personal video distribution, such as making a DVD to show to friends at home, are unsuited to the high volume of camera phone clips.
+- In contrast, current broadband Internet connections are well suited to serving video shot on mobile phones.
+- Since most people do not operate web servers (as this requires a specific knowledge of how to do this), video content hosting has become a high-demand offering.

-The popularity of such video sharing platforms has spawned massive organizations presenting platforms on which people and businesses can share their videos.
-Most of these platforms have built a business model around tracking video consumption interests and statistics, and using this data for marketing purposes or selling it to organizations for (big) data analysis.
-They can do so because the platform forms the central hub (in a hub and spoke model) where video producers reach video consumers by using this platform to connect.
+- The popularity of such video sharing platforms has spawned massive organizations presenting platforms on which people and businesses can share their videos.
+- Most of these platforms have built a business model around tracking video consumption interests and statistics, and using this data for marketing purposes or selling it to organizations for (big) data analysis.
+- They can do so because the platform forms the central hub (in a hub and spoke model) where video producers reach video consumers by using this platform to connect.

 ##  What makes our solution different?